 |11-12||Restore all fatigue and remove sleepy and shaken.|

 Camp (require camping supplies)

-Unlike camping on the dungeon, camping during the interlude will not always spend you camping supplies.
+Unlike camping in the dungeon, camping during the interlude will not always spend your camping supplies.
 Regardless, having 1 camping supply for each character is required to camp.

 |2-3||Your camp was attacked by a wild animal!
 Receive 1 wound.|

 |4-5||Your tent finally broke down.
 Spend a camping supply.|